Mike Wieringo: Marvel and Tellos

-After having penciled the Spider-Boy #1 (April 1996) one-shot, which combined Spider-Man and Superboy as part of the Marvel Comics–DC Comics intercompany crossover series of one-shots Amalgam Comics, Wieringo became the regular artist on Marvel's The Sensational Spider-Man, beginning with issue #8 (September 1996).
+After having penciled the Spider-Boy #1 (April 1996) one-shot, which combined Spider-Man (Ben Reilly) and Superboy (Conner Kent) as part of the Marvel Comics–DC Comics intercompany crossover series of one-shots Amalgam Comics, Wieringo became the regular artist on Marvel's The Sensational Spider-Man, beginning with issue #8 (September 1996).
 Teaming with writer Todd Dezago, Wieringo penciled all but eight issues from #8–31 (September 1996 – October 1998), and some covers on issues he did not pencil.
 Additionally, Wieringo co-plotted several issues and penciled the quirkily numbered flashback issue, # −1 (July 1997).
 During his run he signed a two–year contract with Marvel, beginning December 1997.

 After Spider-Man, Wieringo's next major project was at Image Comics, where he reteamed with Dezago on their creator-owned fantasy series Tellos.
 The comic, a coming-of-age adventure set in a magical, piratical world, ran 10 issues (May 1999–November 2000).
 The last three issues were released by Gorilla Comics, a short-lived Image imprint co-founded by Wieringo and several other creators in 2000.
 Following the demise of the series, Wieringo also penciled one 13–page story in a post-series one-shot, Tellos: Maiden Voyage #1 (March 2001).

 Wieringo returned to DC Comics for all but one issue of The Adventures of Superman #592–600 (July 2001 – March 2002), with writer Joe Casey.
 He then returned to Marvel and reunited with writer Mark Waid on Fantastic Four.
 Beginning with #60 (October 2002), Wieringo eventually drew 27 issues of Waid's 37 issues, wrapping up their run with #524, by which time the previously relaunched series had returned to its original numbering.
 The comics-hobbyist webzine Newsarama commented that the Waid–Wieringo run "was perhaps best known for fan outcry when Marvel announced that [it was] going to replace the team.
 Marvel quickly reversed [its] decision, and the two completed their run on the series".

 Wieringo penciled the interior art on issues #1–5 and #8–10 of Friendly Neighborhood Spider-Man and was the cover artist of #1–19 (December 2005 – June 2007).
 He and writer Jeff Parker began work on the miniseries Spider-Man and the Fantastic Four in April 2007.